Taardal/soontm/README.md

 ## Soon TM
 Example app that displays upcoming movies from [The Movie Database](http://themoviedb.org/).
+Written in React Native.

 ### Things to note about dependencies
 This app runs React Native v0.56 which uses Babel 7.
 That requires [babel-preset-react-native](https://www.npmjs.com/package/babel-preset-react-native) version to be *fixed* at-or-above version `5.0.2`.